dotnet/docs-maui/docs/user-interface/pop-ups.md

 ## Display a prompt

-To display a prompt, call the `DisplayPromptAsync` on any `Page`, passing a title and message as `string` arguments:
+To display a prompt, call the `DisplayPromptAsync` on any <xref:Microsoft.Maui.Controls.Page>, passing a title and message as `string` arguments:

 ```csharp
 string result = await DisplayPromptAsync("Question 1", "What's your name?");